-The salary of a recording engineer will depend on which industry they choose to specialise in, i.e. working in a small or large studio or in live music.
+A recording engineer salary will depend on which industry they choose to specialize in, i.e. working in a small or large studio or live music.
 Whether you decide to go into music, film radio, etc. will also determine your salary.

-Now primarily a musician, Alan Parsons created shockwaves working as an audio engineer from mixing and producing for the likes of Pink Floyd.
-Glyn Johns, Phil Ramone and Bob Ludwig are also examples of successful musicians who started out as record producers and recording sessions.
+Now primarily a musician, Alan Parsons created shockwaves working as an audio engineer by mixing and producing for the likes of Pink Floyd.
+Glyn Johns, Phil Ramone, and Bob Ludwig are also examples of successful musicians who started out as record producers and recording sessions.

 Thinking about becoming a recording engineer?